yoysam/mco152b/README.md

    On windows double click executable jar file.

+Note that the jdm.properties file gets updated when the program is executed, the locationDir property gets set to the users home directory if not set already.
+If it is set and its wrong, execution of a benchmark will fail.

 For MCO152 class, this repo's master branch is updated to this level:

-level 1 - Cleaned up some warnings and added sample Javadoc (branches cleanWarings, docExamples)
+level 1 - Cleaned up some warnings and added sample Javadoc (branches cleanWarings, docExamples), added meaningful gitignore.

 level 0 - taken from jamesmarkchan repo at V0.4